Equal Pay Day

 ‘I will ensure the Government’s strategy on reducing the gender pay gap properly focuses on those most affected – women aged over 40.’
 Maria Miller MP, Chair of the Women and Equalities Select Committee

-‘We are the only political party that will tackle all the causes of unequal page, rather than tinkering around the edges.’
+‘We are the only political party that will tackle all the causes of unequal pay, rather than tinkering around the edges.’
 Sophie Walker, Women’s Equality Party

 ‘My is to do everything I can as to advance equal pay & gender equality .’
 Nicola Sturgeon, Leader of the SNP